 - Slice a cabbage head in half lengthwise, so that stem keeps each half together.
 Shred each half into ¼” ribbons using v-slicer, mandoline, or chef’s knife.

 - As you shred, add to a large mixing bowl, and add ¼ of the salt (about 2 teaspoons).
 Let sit while shredding the next half.
 Brine will form as salt draws water from cabbage.
 Repeat until all cabbage has been shredded.

-- Slice the fennel bulbs into the same size strips as cabbage (using a chef's knife or on mandoline) and add to bowl.
+- Slice the fennel bulbs or apples into the same size strips as cabbage (using a chef's knife or on mandoline) and add to bowl.
 Use the green stems as a handle while cutting or slicing.
 Discard or compost stems.